AakinDesai/Dynamics-of-double-pendulum/README.md

 ## Summary

 The arm and the golf club are modelled like a double pendulum.
-Assumed a horizontal compressed spring which gives the club required energy to hit the ball.
+A horizontal compressed spring which gives the club required energy to hit the ball was assumed.
 The animation generated shows the impact of club and the ball initially and later the impacts of the ball with the wall and the ground.

 **Before Impact of Golf club and Golf Ball:**